AM311/Cybersecurity_Report/home.md

 	![Privilege escalation on msfconsole](https://github.com/AM311/Cybersecurity_Report/blob/main/img/msfconsole_getuid-system.png?raw=true)

  10. **Steal the credentials of the logged account:**
-	 Now that we are finally running as SYSTEM
+	 Now that we are running as SYSTEM, we can finally dump the credentials of all aco